SoftwareAG/c8y-docs/content/edge/edge-installation-bundle/accessing-platform.md

 <a name="domain"></a>

-### Accessing the Edge appliance using the domain name
+### Accessing the Edge appliance using the domain name {#accessing-the-edge-appliance-using-the-domain-name}

 The Edge appliance is accessible using the domain name configured as part of the installation.